bhardwajRahul/anterra/README.md

 ## Contributing

 1. Create feature branches for new infrastructure configurations
-2. Test playbooks and Terraform plans before applying
+2. Test playbooks and OpenTofu plans before applying
 3. Document any new infrastructure components
 4. Ensure secrets are properly encrypted before committing